 This mod is a one-stop-shop for people who want to give their game a graphical bump.
 The HD Rework Project wants to make everything look just a little better while still staying loyal to the original art direction.
 This mod will bring very high-quality texture, high-quality meshes, and better levels of details to parts of the game that may have been a little lacking.
 It also manages to not cost you too much from a performance point of view.

 Fast Travel Anywhere

 While I am perfectly happy to travel strictly by Roach, I can't be wasting time picking up loot from every man and monster who falls to my swords.
-The Autoloot mod comes with filters, allowing to decide exactly what types of items you want it to pick up.
+The Autoloot mod comes with filters, allowing you to decide what types of items you want to pick up.
 If you are so inclined, it can also just snatch up absolutely everything.

 FCR3 is what happens when a person who worked on a game makes a mod for that game.
 Described as an "immersion and rebalancing" mod, this will bring all kinds of bug fixes, rebalancing, and general fun your way.
 It does, by design, make the game a little harder, so be aware of that.